AngelDRodas/robot-arm-obstacle-course/README.md

 ## Visualizations

 ### 1. Early Obstacle Course CAD
-Early version of the obstacle course developed by a Post Doctorate researcher.
+Early version of the obstacle course developed by a Post Doctorate researcher which was then later refined by myself in conjuction with said post doc for HERA.

 ![Obstacle Course CAD](images/obs_cad.png)